Flash Gordon's Trip to Mars: Mars Attacks the World

 Universal Pictures also prepared a feature-length version of this serial, which was already ready for release in October 1938 when Orson Welles astounded the country with his Mercury Theatre on the Air radio production of H. G. Wells's The War of the Worlds.
 Universal then quickly had the feature's title changed to Mars Attacks the World, and a week after the Welles broadcast, opened it at a Broadway theater as a major premiere event.
 The original title for this feature had been Rocket Ship, which was subsequently used for reissues of the first Flash Gordon serial's feature version, which had been originally released under its source serial's title in 1936 in the United Kingdom.

 Critical reception

 Time in 1938 declared the serial to be "a Grade A cinemedition of the famed King Features strip".

 Television broadcasting

 In the 1950s, the three serials were broadcast on American television.
 To avoid confusion with a made-for-TV Flash Gordon series airing at the same time, they were retitled, becoming respectively Space Soldiers, Space Soldiers' Trip to Mars, and Space Soldiers Conquer the Universe.
-They were shown by PBS U.S. stations, and by the BBC in the United Kingdom – where they aired as Flash Gordon serials, under their original titles.
+They were shown by PBS U.S. stations, and by ABC Weekend Television in the United Kingdom – where they aired as Flash Gordon serials, under their original titles.